xiaoyu518/genofunc/README.md

 # genofunc

 A compiled tool for HIV sequence processing including referencing, annotation, feature extraction, filtering and merging.
-Installtion can be done by pulling the genofunc folder and running setup.py.
+Installtion can be done by pulling the genofunc folder and running python setup.py install.

 ### Fasta and/or Metadata Manipulation